 MG-16s distributed by Electrolab are perhaps the most common unit to be seen in Argentina, although systems by Kinyo and Kowi were also sold there.
 Given the extent of Mega Drive piracy in the region, is difficult to gauge the success of the KW-501 - given the rarity of the Sega Mega-CD and its games, there were likely many cheaper alternatives to this unit.
 This console has a successor under the name MG-16R and MGW-16 modeled on KW-503.

 Later, the Bitman released KW-501 in the form of the Super Bitman, a presumed successor to the "Bitman" Famiclone distributed by them in the region.
 Similar to the above it was likely undercut by cheaper Mega Drive clones.
 After Bitman became a Sega distributor, the console was called the official clone similar to Mega Game II in Portugal, Power Pegasus in Poland and Magic 2 in South-East Asia.
 This console have also a version modeled on KW-503.

 KW-501 was released as the Power Pegasus and was distributed by Bobmark International as a successor to the Pegasus console.
 It was originally announced on Play Box 95 where they promised to release it before Christmas 1995 but judging by the date of shipment under console, it was released in September 1995.
 Bobmark was a Sega distributor in Poland, so it could be assumed that the product was released with the permission of Sega, just like Mega Game II in Portugal, Super Bitman in Russia and Magic 2 in South-East Asia.
 Using the well-known Pegasus brand was supposed to attract to Sega, players who played on 8-bit famiclone.
-Although the console cost PLN 300 and was cheaper than the original models (MD I cost PLN 320 and MD II PLN 350), it did not gain as much popularity as it predecessor and one of the reasons for the failure was the lack of advertising, which resulted a disappearance among others Mega Drive clones and officially available consoles.
-In April 1996 it could be bought for 260 PLN (at that time the original MD I cost 300 PLN and MD II for 350 PLN).
+Although the console cost PLN 300 and was cheaper than the original models (MD I cost around PLN 320 and MD II around PLN 350), did not gain as much popularity as it predecessor and one of the reasons for the failure was the lack of advertising, which resulted a disappearance among others Mega Drive clones and officially available consoles.
+In April 1996 it could be bought for 260 PLN (at that time the original MD I cost around 300 PLN and MD II around 350 PLN).
 Eventually there was also new model called KW-501U which is even more rare than standard KW-501.

 Serbia and Montenegro